waregagbagbo/Medicine-Dose-Tracker-/dosage.md

 6. Pagination: Provides built in support for paginating larger datasets in API responses.

 7. Browsable API: Has a user friendly HTML interface for testing and exploring APIs directly from the browser.

+## installation ##

+pip install djangorestframework

+Add the the app to installed app in the settings as below:

+** 'rest_framework'